devjanaprime/myGarage/readme.md

 * builds off of 0.2
 * uses vanilla JS for DOM output

-0.4 - Bootstrap styling
+0.4 - Basic styling
 -----------------------
 * builds off of 0.3
-* uses Bootstrap for styling
+* Adds some basic styling so things aren't so ugly...

 0.5 - JQuery output to DOM
 --------------------------